 Thinking about what you want and need in an MBA program is the fun part.
-Before you do that, tackle the less fun part: assessing your profile.
-Knowing a program has everything you’ve ever dreamed of is nice, but if it does not welcome people like you, it’s just a fantasy, not something to expend effort and money applying to.
-Conversely, learning that a seemingly so-so program would likely value your candidacy might prompt you to take a closer, and warmer, look.
+Before you do that, though, you’ll need to tackle the less fun part: assessing your profile.
+Knowing a program has everything you’ve ever dreamed of is nice, but if it does not welcome applicants like you, it’s just a fantasy, not something to expend effort and money applying to.
+Conversely, learning that a seemingly so-so program would likely value your candidacy might prompt you to take a closer and warmer look.

 Break down your assessment into several basic areas, as follows.

-• Academics.
 This part includes your undergrad GPA and transcript, grad GPA and transcript (if any), and GMAT or GRE score(s).
 What are the strengths and weaknesses in each area, and how do they add up overall?
-For example, a weak undergrad GPA and solid GMAT will not be great if the GPA trended down and the quant section of the GMAT was under 80%.
-However, if the GPA trended up and the GMAT quant was 90%, you’re in much better shape.
+For example, a weak undergrad GPA and solid GMAT will not be great if your GPA trended down and the quant section of the GMAT was under 80%.
+However, if the GPA trended up and your GMAT quant was 90%, you’re in much better shape.
 A strong grad GPA won’t completely neutralize a low undergrad GPA but it can go a long way to doing so.
-(NOTE: If your GPA is low and you have time to take a class or two and earn A’s—I recommend doing this even if you have a high GMAT.)
+(NOTE: If your GPA is low and you have time to take a class or two and earn A’s, this can help mitigate your lower GPA – I recommend doing this even if you have a high GMAT.)

-• Goals.
 What industry?
 What function?
 What specific position(s) are you considering immediately post-MBA?
 Is it a major career change?
 A slight career shift?
 What is the link between your current work and your goals?
-If it’s a career change, how will you build your bridge between here and there?
+If it’s a career change, how will you build the bridge between here and there?

-• Other miscellaneous factors.
-Honor code infraction, DUI, DWI, academic probation—all clear negatives, but again, how negative truly will vary.
+Honor code infraction, DUI, DWI, academic probation – all clear negatives, but again, how negative truly will vary.
 Perhaps the worst is the honor code infraction.
 On the positive side: obstacles overcome, extraordinary level of achievement in almost any area, and military experience.

 With a clear understanding of your profile and your competitiveness, you can determine which schools are likely safeties, on-pars, and reaches.